apache/flink/docs/dev/windows.md

 </div>
 </div>

-A `FoldFunction` specifies how elements from the input will be added to an initial accumulator value (`""`, the empty string, in our example).
-This example will compute a concatenation of all the `Long` fields of the input.
+The above example appends all input `Long` values to an initially empty `String`.

 <span class="label label-danger">Attention</span> `fold()` cannot be used with session windows or other mergable windows.

 ### WindowFunction - The Generic Case

-Using a `WindowFunction` provides the most flexibility, at the cost of performance.
-The reason for this is that elements cannot be incrementally aggregated for a window and instead need to be buffered internally until the window is considered ready for processing.
-A `WindowFunction` gets an `Iterable` containing all the elements of the window being processed.
-The signature of `WindowFunction` is this:
+A `WindowFunction` gets an `Iterable` containing all the elements of the window and provides the most flexibility of all window functions.
+This comes at the cost of performance and resource consumption, because elements cannot be incrementally aggregated but instead need to be buffered internally until the window is considered ready for processing.

+The signature of a `WindowFunction` looks as follows:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">